Sinha5714/hangman-pp3/README.md

 ### Other websites/tools used
 - [Lucidchart]((https://www.lucidchart.com)) was used to build flowchart
 - [GitHub](https://github.com/) was used for saving and storing files.
-- [GitPod](https://www.gitpod.io/) was the IDE used for writing and editing code.
+- [GitPod](https://www.gitpod.io/) was the IDE used for writing code.
-- [Heroku](https://www.heroku.com/) was used as the hosting platform for this site.
+- [Heroku](https://www.heroku.com/) was used as the deploying platform for this site.

+### 3rd Party Python Libraries used
+- [Google sheets API](https://github.com/burnash/gspread) was used to store and check the user input and authorize the user identity
+- [Google OAuth](https://google-auth.readthedocs.io/en/stable/reference/google.oauth2.credentials.html) was used to connect the project with the google account.
+- [Colorama](https://pypi.org/project/colorama/) was used for better visual display

-## Testing
+## Testing on Browsers
 - I tested that this page works in different browsers - Chrome and Safari

 ### Manual Testing